jm-valle/myflaskapp/README.md

 ---
 ### Execution
-To run this application, you'll need Python3 installed (I used Python3.6), and the Flask framework installed aswell.
-After checking that everything is installed, download this folder, and execute the file "myapp.py" which will run the Flask application.
+To run this application, you'll need Python3 installed (I used Python3.6), and the Flask framework installed aswell, other than that, it will require MySQL, Flask-MySQLdb and WTForms.
+For this project, the database used is called 'myflaskapp', if it is necessary to change the MySQL variables, they are declared at the 'myapp.py' file.
+After checking that everything is installed, and that the database is set up, download this folder, and execute the file "myapp.py" which will run the Flask application.

-For testing purposes, the file called "data.py" simulates a query result from a relational database, and it is used on the project.